 What is Alternative Breaks?

 Alternative Breaks offers a chance to raise students' self-awareness, supplement their educational experience with the university, and demonstrate Cal Poly's enthusiasm to make a positive impact outside of the campus community.
-Students are immersed in another culture, which provides the opportunity to examine social issues and reflect on their own positions of power and privilege.
+Students are immersed in another culture, which provides the opportunity to examine social issues, reflect on their own positions of power and privilege, and build intercultural competence.
 Volunteer service project trips give Cal Poly students a chance to make a lasting contribution and work together to develop skills as global citizens.

 The Center for Service in Action hosts multiple Alternative Breaks trips throughout the year, providing students with a chance to make a difference during their breaks from the academic school year.
 Cal Poly students have the opportunity to serve their global community while exploring outside their positions of privilege.

 Domestic service trips occur every winter and spring breaks, and global service trips occur during the beginning of summer break.

 Details of each trip vary, but typically involve humanitarian aid such as: tutoring low-income children, homeless shelter and food bank support, disaster relief, habitat restoration, and other community development projects in place where we are serving.